Golf Weather Score

 Robert Trent Jones Sr. on raw black lava and Pacific cliff — the famous third hole, oceanside par-3 that defined Hawaiian destination golf.

 Live golf weather forecast and playability analysis for Mauna Kea Golf Course in Hawaii.
-Today's G-Score: 70/100Good conditions, though watch out for the rainy conditions.
+Today's G-Score: 95/100Perfect day for a round!
+Hit 'em long and straight.

 Temp77°F